Hong Kong on Sale with Air New Zealand

-Hong Kong On Sale With Fiji Airways - 4 nights from $1,905.00 per person, 4 May 2025 - 16 Jun 2025.
+Hong Kong on Sale with Air New Zealand - 3 nights from $2,169.00 per person, 13 Jul 2025 - 11 Sep 2025.

 Explore the captivating blend of tradition and innovation in the vibrant city of Hong Kong.
 From soaring skyscrapers to bustling street markets, Michelin-starred cuisine to traditional dim sum, and tranquil parks to dazzling nightlife, Hong Kong offers an unforgettable fusion of East and West.
 Immerse yourself in the dynamic culture, indulge in world-class shopping, and marvel at iconic landmarks like Victoria Harbour.